davidmiller/pony-mode/README.rst

 Fabric Integration
 ------------------

-pony-mode will interact with fabric for your current project, building a list of functions to auto-complete, and running commands within a \*fabric\* buffer.
+Pony mode will interact with fabric for your current project, building a list of functions to auto-complete, and running commands within a \*fabric\* buffer.

 Buildout Support
 ----------------

-Django mode is aware of buildout, and will use buildout-root/bin/django to run management commands when available, manage.py when not.
+Pony mode is aware of buildout, and will use buildout-root/bin/django to run management commands when available, manage.py when not.

 The command M-x django-buildout will re-run buildout for your current project